 Erick Paz, a freshman and Johnson & Wales University this year majoring in electronics engineering, also received funds to purchase a laptop

 He said having a laptop was mandatory to attend, but he didn’t have enough money to purchase one.
-Then he learned about the Onward We Learn emergency fund.
+Then he learned about the College Crusade emergency fund.

 “This fund definitely helped me because I got a bill – and some stress – off my back.
 I felt so relieved when I heard I was getting these funds because during these unprecedented times, it’s hard to get the money for important things like this,” he said